ricard-alcaraz/webpage/src/content/blog/2025-09-03-whyfind-hack-the-box.md

 ## Q6: It looks like they started some sort of manifesto at the café, what is the name of the file they started to write?

+In Autopsy we can load the case with the module `Recent Documents` once there we can find the name of the file that can fit as a title of a manifesto.

 <details>
   <summary>Click to reveal the answer</summary>